GreenWizard2015/FranNet/docs/masking-ablation.md

 # Comparison study of training of single-pass restorator with masking

+Before proceeding, it is recommended that you read [this note on masking strategy](masking-note.md) to better understand the following.

 In this comparison study, we explore the effectiveness of incorporating masking techniques with different grid sizes (32x32, 16x16, 8x8, and 4x4) during the training process.

 ![Single-pass restorator with masking](img/masking-ablation-1.png)